danguita/showoff-bootstrap/README.md

 * Content
 * Credits

-There're also defined on `showoff.json` config file.
+There're also defined in `showoff.json` config file.

+## License?

+Feel free to use and contribute.